MicrosoftDocs/visualstudio-docs/mac/add-and-remove-project-items.md

 ## Adding existing files

-You can add existing files to your project by right-clicking on the Project node and selecting **Add > Add Files…**.
-Alternatively, to add an entire folder, select **Add > Add Existing Folder…**.
+You can add existing files to your project by right-clicking on the Project node and selecting **Add > Add Files...**.
+Alternatively, to add an entire folder, select **Add > Add Existing Folder...**.
 This displays the file browser, which lets you search your system for the required item to add.

 ## Removing items